Home » Computer Guides » Mouse Settings And Keyboard Basics.

 Windows 11.

-Adjusting The Pointer Size.
+Changing The Mouse Pointer Size.

 To change the size of your mouse pointer (cursor), drag the slider left or right.
 To the left makes the pointer smaller and to the right makes it larger.